Mutual Funds: Meaning, Types, Features, Benefits & Prices

 Features of Mutual Funds

-Investment flexibility
+1. Investment flexibility

-Great for portfolio diversification
+2. Great for portfolio diversification

 Mutual funds can be invested evenly in high and low-risk funds on people’s behalf to balance one’s profits and losses instead of putting all money into one place.
 This gives individuals access to a diverse portfolio that can generate profits even during economic downturns.

-Professional operation
+3. Professional operation

-Tax benefits
+4. Tax benefits

-Liquidity
+5. Liquidity

 In case of an emergency, people can withdraw or redeem money from the fund.
 Depending on the scheme, people get the ransom in 3-4 business days in the form of liquid money.
-Thus, mutual funds have adequate liquidity, since investors can redeem them at any moment.
+Thus, features of mutual funds have adequate liquidity, since investors can redeem them at any moment.

-Minimal charges
+6. Minimal charges

 Mutual funds are also accessible to people of all income levels.
-To invest in mutual funds, you must pay a tiny fee to your fund companies, known as the expense ratio.
+To invest in features of mutual funds, you must pay a tiny fee to your fund companies, known as the expense ratio.
 The fee ratio and any extra charges may differ between investment companies.
 However, the fees are lower than those of comparable managed funds.

-Benefits of Mutual Funds
+Advantage of Mutual Funds

-Many firms enable consumers to contribute as little as Rs.1000 in mutual funds as a single amount.
-Furthermore, one may choose a SIP and begin investing with a minimum of Rs.10.
+Accessibility | Many firms enable consumers to contribute as little as Rs.1000 in advantages of mutual funds as a single amount.
+Furthermore, one may choose a SIP and begin investing with a minimum of Rs.10. |

-Mutual funds come in various distinct forms, as previously stated.
-Investors can choose a mutual fund scheme that meets their financial goals.
-They may develop a diverse investment portfolio at a low cost, because of the various possibilities that are offered.
+Diversity | Mutual funds come in various distinct forms, as previously stated.
+Investors can choose features of a mutual fund scheme that meet their financial goals.
+They may develop a diverse investment portfolio at a low cost, because of the various possibilities that are offered. |

-A mutual fund fosters long-term investment, which is essential for large asset accumulation.
-Furthermore, you may select a Systematic Investment Plan (SIP) and invest a certain amount at regular intervals, allowing you to invest systematically.
+Systematic investing | A mutual fund fosters long-term investment, which is essential for large asset accumulation.
+Furthermore, you may select a Systematic Investment Plan (SIP) and invest a certain amount at regular intervals, allowing you to invest systematically. |

-Mutual funds can be bought as a one-time or lump-sum investment.
-You can even go for a Systematic Investment Plan (SIP), a Systematic Transfer Plan (STP) or a Systematic Withdrawal Plan (SWP).
+Various methods of investment | The advantages of mutual funds can be bought as a one-time or lump-sum investment.
+You can even go for a Systematic Investment Plan (SIP), a Systematic Transfer Plan (STP), or a Systematic Withdrawal Plan (SWP). |

-With the popularity of online mutual fund investment, people no longer need to visit a fund house in person.
-Using a phone or computer, individuals may invest in any fund of their choice.
+Convenience | With the popularity of online features of mutual fund investment, people no longer need to visit a fund house in person.
+Using a phone or computer, individuals may invest in any fund of their choice. |

 Prices of Mutual Funds